-The Orange Blossom is a classic Prohibition-era cocktail.
+The Orange Blossom cocktail is a classic Prohibition-era drink.
 It’s one of those cocktails with the power to make you feel like it’s a sunny day on the beach, wherever you are and whatever the weather’s like.
-The flavor is orange juice with just a hint of gin.
-Most recipes call for gomme syrup as the sweetener, but using grenadine instead adds some pomegranate flavor.
+The flavor mainly comes from gin and orange juice, but there’s more to it than that.

 Most variations on this recipe call for different amounts of the same ingredients, but others use Cointreau instead of gomme syrup or grenadine.
 Because this one’s been around so many years, there are quite a few variations – and of course, you should always feel free to make up your own.